MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-using.md

 - *Received* – The message has been received and is in a *Queued* state in the [message processor](../supply-chain-dev/message-processor.md).
 It's now ready to be picked up for processing.
 - *Accepted* – The message processor state is *Processed*.
 Therefore, a shipment order has been created.
 - *Failed* – The [message processor](../supply-chain-dev/message-processor.md) processed the message, but one or more errors occurred.
 You can create a copy of the message when you save it after you edit it.
-- *Draft* – The message is a copy or manually created message that can be updated.
-To reprocess the message, move it into the *Queued* message state by selecting the **Queue** option.
+- *Draft* – The message is a manually copied or created message that can be updated.
+To reprocess the message, move it into the *Queued* message state by selecting **Queue** on the Action Pane.
 - *Canceled* – The message has been manually canceled.

 > [!TIP]
 > Select **Show old versions** to follow manual message updates based on the value of the **Replaced by message** field.

 > [!WARNING]
-> Manual message creation and field updates in production environments can cause data inconsistency between the external source system and Supply Chain Management.
+> In a production environ,emt. manually entered messages and field updates can cause data inconsistencies between the external source system and Supply Chain Management.
 For example, you might change an item number to a value that isn't known to the external system.
 This type of update will probably cause issues in progress information flows.
 The issues might even be impossible to correct in the external system.
 We recommend that you use user roles and security privileges to restrict access to this functionality to as few people as possible.